mattybrad/drumkid2/pcb/dk2_00/readme.txt

 Might try and include some more Eurorack things to speed up later development.
 For instance:
-Eurorack power input, maybe with jumper to power device instead of USB CV inputs using MCP6004
+Eurorack power input, maybe with jumper to power device instead of USB CV inputs using MCP6002 (basic part on JLC)
 CV outputs using MCP4922?
-Into some sort of op-amp, a TL072?
+Into some sort of op-amp, an MCP6002 again?
-Maybe this stuff is best as a stripboard addition for easy tweaking